hpc/charliecloud/doc/ch-fromhost.rst

    - craype-haswell
    - craype-hugepages2M

-   Cray UGNI providers linked against more complicated PE's will work assuming
-   1) the user explicitly bind-mounts any and all missing paths from the provider's :code:`ldd` output, and 2) all such paths do not conflict with container functionality, e.g., :code:`/usr/bin/`, etc.
+   A Cray GNI provider linked against more complicated PE's will still work, assuming 1) the user explicitly bind-mounts missing libraries listed from its :code:`ldd` output, and 2) all such libraries do not conflict with container functionality, e.g., :code:`glibc.so`, etc.

-4. At the time of this writing, a Cray Slingshot optimized provider is not available; however, recent acitivity libfabric source indicates there will be at some point, see: https://github.com/ofiwg/libfabric/pull/7839We.
+4. At the time of this writing, a Cray Slingshot optimized provider is not available; however, recent Libfabric source acitivity indicates there may be at some point, see: https://github.com/ofiwg/libfabric/pull/7839We.

-   For now, on Cray systems with Slingshot, CXI, we overwrite the container's :code:`libfabric.so` with the hosts.
-This method is a stopgap while we wait for the CXI provider.
+   For now, on Cray systems with Slingshot, CXI, we need overwrite the container's :code:`libfabric.so` with the hosts using :code:`--path`.
+See examples for details.

 5. Tested only for C programs compiled with GCC, and it probably won't work without extensive bind-mounts and kluding.
 If you'd like to use another